 Kathleen is the Head Instructor for the G.R.A.C.E. program.
 The role of head instructor is new to her but she has been teaching riders for more than 30 years.
-Kathleen was previously a certified CANTRA instructor and is working on certification as an Equine Assisted Learning Facilitator.
+Kathleen was previously a certified CANTRA instructor and is newly certified as an Equine Assisted Learning Facilitator.
 Kathleen’s background is in Hunters, Jumpers and Dressage.
 She is also a practitioner of natural horsemanship training.

 Sandra is a Registered Physiotherapist with over 20 years’ experience.
 Sandra owns and operates Sandra Hall Physiotherapy, providing private paediatric physiotherapy services for children in their homes, community and at G.R.A.C.E. where she incorporates hippotherapy into physiotherapy treatment sessions.